RomchyFCC/GitHub-Practice-For-All/README.md

    - Create a new branch `git checkout -b <branch-name>`
    - Set `upstream` branch so you can keep your local files synched with the original repository; [Details](#how-to-sync-your-local-repo-with-the-original-repo)

-3. Now open the files in your own text editor of choice.
+3. Now open the files in your text editor of choice.

 4. Write your name anywhere in the file so it shows up in the webpage!